 Refrigerate any leftovers right away and avoid saving any foods prepared with raw eggs.
-Prepared egg dishes can be stored up to 3-4 days.
-Hard-cooked (boiled) eggs can be stored up to 1 week.
+Prepared egg dishes can be stored for up to 3-4 days.
+Hard-cooked (boiled) eggs can be stored for up to 1 week.

 Adding eggs to your diet is convenient and easy!